3 people found this helpful

 - The main attraction: Traditionally a turkey takes pride of place on the dining table; but some people opt for a large ham or vegetarian options instead.

 - Homemade roasted potatoes: Obviously you need a bag of potatoes, and Maris Pipers are best for roasting!
-For the ultimate crispy Christmas roasties use beef dripping, and keep some Handy Towels on hand to catch any that goes astray!
+For the ultimate crispy Christmas roasties use beef dripping, and keep some Plenty Towels on hand to catch any that goes astray!
 Yum.

 - The veggies: Sprouts may give you gas but they're also a popular choice at Christmas.
 Other great additions to your Christmas dinner table include broccoli, carrots, and parsnips.